• Weil Nutrition Corner

 1. Avoid stimulants like caffeine late in the day

-Caffeine has been known to disrupt the body’s natural circadian rhythm and should be avoided close to bedtime.
-If you have gotten into the habit of drinking caffeine late into the day, consider cutting down on caffeine by opting for green tea, or swapping it out for chamomile tea instead.
+Caffeine has been known to disrupt the body’s natural circadian rhythm and is best avoided the second half of the day entirely.
+If you have gotten into the habit of drinking caffeine late into the day, consider gradually cutting down on caffeine by opting for green tea, or swapping it out for chamomile tea instead.

 1. Turn off devices at least one hour before bedtime